InkbridgeNetworks/freeradius_genie-v2/README.md

 This makes the MySQL server listen for connections on all interfaces on the server, rather than just to localhost (127.0.0.1).
 Now we need to setup a remote user account, so that your Sonar instance can access the database.
 To do this, select **Add a remote access user** in the same menu.

-Genie will ask you for the IP address of the remote server.
-If you don't know the IP of your Sonar instance, you can ping it to get the IP:
+Genie will ask you to use the defaults or the IP address of the remote server.
+It is recommended to use the Sonar defaults for Sonar V2 instances.
+If using Sonar V1 and you don't know the IP of your Sonar instance, you can ping it to get the IP:

 ![Ping](https://github.com/SonarSoftware/freeradius_genie/blob/master/images/ping.png)